-With the current coronavirus crisis, we're encouraging small businesses to look at things differently when it comes to taking card payments.
+With the current coronavirus crisis and a second lockdown announced, we're encouraging small businesses to look at things differently when it comes to taking card payments.

 One option is to look at taking online payments - whether that's to take a payment before you deliver a product or if you're offering a collection service.